kshannoninnes/hyprfire/src/hyprfire/README.txt

+In this current directory (project root directory)

+To install
+1. Run 'python install.py' if you wish to install all the requirements for the application.

+To use the app, activate the virtual environment and start the server.
+1. source venv-hyprfire/bin/activate
+2. manage.py runserver, optional arguments [ip]:[port], default is port 127.0.0.1:8000
+3. travel to [ip]:[port] on your browser

+Other directories
-logs directory is where logs will be stored at pcaps directory is where pcaps should be stored at
+-logs directory is where logs will be stored at
+-pcaps directory is where pcap files should be stored at

+Source distribution
-Run python setup.py sdist to create a tar.gz of the project.
+Run python3 setup.py sdist to create a tar.gz of the project.
+This will be located in dist directory.
-Afterwards, a new dist directory will show up with the new build inside it. setup.py have descriptive fields that can be changed such as build version, description, license, email note build version goes by 'major.minor.micro'.